MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/personal-apps.md

 ## Add a personal app

-You can add a personal app from the Teams store (AppSource) or the app flyout by selecting the **More** icon on the left side of Teams (shown in the following example).
+You can add a personal app from the Teams store (AppSource) or the app flyout by selecting the **More** icon on the left side of Teams (shown in the following example):

 :::image type="content" source="../../assets/images/personal-apps/add-from-app-flyout.png" alt-text="Example shows how to add a personal app from the app flyout." border="false":::